sradevski/aida/docs/reference/endpoints-model.md

 As we can see, we are creating a User endpoints model.
 The model has 2 routes, `/users` and `/users/{id}`.
 - Routes are a property of the root endpoints object.
 - Each route has one or more HTTP methods as its properties.
-- Each HTTP method in turn can have a required and unique `operationId`, an optional `description`, `request` property, and a `response` property.
+- Each HTTP method can have a required and unique `operationId`, an optional `description`, `request` property, and a `response` property.
 - The `request` property can have a `description` property, as well as optional `path`, `query`, `body`, or `headers` properties, each being an Aida data model.
 - The `response` property can have one or more status codes as properties.
 - Each status code can have a `description` property, as well as optional `body`, or `headers` properties, each being an Aida data model.